MicrosoftDocs/msteams-docs/msteams-platform/resources/moodleInstructions.md

 ## Step 3: Deploy the Moodle Assistant Bot to Azure

-The free Moodle Assistant Bot for Microsoft Teams helps teachers and students answer questions about their courses, assignments, grades and other information in Moodle.
-The bot also sends Moodle notifications to students and teachers right within Teams.
-This bot is an open-source project maintained by Microsoft, and is available on [GitHub](https://github.com/microsoft/Moodle-Teams-Bot).
+The free Moodle assistant bot for Microsoft Teams helps teachers and students answer questions about their courses, assignments, grades and other information in Moodle.
+The bot also sends Moodle notifications to students and teachers within Teams.
+The bot is an open-source project maintained by Microsoft, and is available on [GitHub](https://github.com/microsoft/Moodle-Teams-Bot).

 > [!NOTE]
 > In this section you'll deploy resources to your Azure subscription.
 All resources will be configured using the **free** tier.
 Depending on the usage of your bot, you may need to scale these resources.